scottfr/SystemsBook/Environment/environment.md

 ~ Exercise

-Using the Feedback Dependent Growth model to implement the models does this structure allow you to construct more realistic representations of the growth situations presented in Figure 5?
+Using the Feedback Dependent Growth model to implement the models does this structure allow you to construct more realistic representations of the growth situations presented in Figure 12?
 Why?

+~ Answer

+While each of the situations in Figure 12 represents growth dependent on the current value of the situation each one has a different growth factor.

 ~ End Exercise